Low Maintenance Lawn Care

 - Low-maintenance requirements free up time to spend on other things.

-- More resilient to wear and tear from foot traffic, as well as activity from children and pets.
+- More resilient to wear and tear from foot traffic and activity from children and pets.

 - Better drainage in yards with pools or where water may collect, leading to pest issues and other problems.